Group Of House Republicans Trying To Force Vote On Immigration Legislation

 The measure is gaining steam despite leadership objections.

 The discharge petition was filed Wednesday morning with seven signatures.
-The number more than doubled to 17 by mid-afternoon.
-Sponsors said they expect all 193 Democrats will eventually join them—meaning the effort could be less than 10 votes short of success.
+The number more than doubled to 17 by midafternoon.
+Sponsors said they expect all 193 Democrats will eventually join them — meaning the effort could be fewer than 10 votes short of success.

-"Every member should be for this discharge petition and this process," Curbello said.
+"Every member should be for this discharge petition and this process," Curbelo said.

-It isn't rare for members to file discharge petitions, what's rare is when the petitions succeed.
-Members have only successfully forced votes twice in the past 20 years on major legislation: the McCain-Feingold campaign reform bill in 2001 and a 2015 measure to reinstate the Export-Import bank.
+It isn't rare for members to file discharge petitions; what's rare is for the petitions to succeed.
+Members have successfully forced votes on major legislation only twice in the past 20 years: the McCain-Feingold campaign reform bill in 2001 and a 2015 measure to reinstate the Export-Import Bank.

-The unconventional plan has been in the works for several months but it rapidly gained support in April after Ryan announced that he plans to retire at the end of the year.
+The unconventional plan has been in the works for several months, but it rapidly gained support in April after Ryan announced that he plans to retire at the end of 2018.
 Ryan had been pushing members to focus on crafting an immigration bill that Trump could support.

-Forcing votes on immigration could be politically risky for Republicans who have struggled to find a unified message on immigration.
-A vote this summer could re-expose fissures within the party over protecting DACA recipients and and deep disagreements with Trump over his demands for a wall along the border with Mexico.
+Forcing votes on immigration could be politically risky for Republicans who have struggled to find a unified message on the subject.
+A vote this summer could re-expose fissures within the party over protecting DACA recipients and deep disagreements with Trump over his demands for a wall along the border with Mexico.

 Trump has said he won't sign new immigration protections without funding for the wall and greater border security.
 So far Congress has failed to come up with any legislation that would satisfy those demands while still getting the necessary votes from moderates in the House and Democrats in the Senate, where bipartisan support is needed to avoid a filibuster.

-Note: A previous version of this story misspelled Rep. Carlos Curbelo's last name as Curbello.